Published March 24, 2017|7 min read

 The part of your score affected by amounts owed includes:

 Your credit utilization is the percentage of your available credit that you’re using.
-Lenders consider borrowers who use less than 50% of their available credit as better risks.
-Keep your overall credit card balance below 50% of your available limit otherwise your credit score will drop.
+Lenders consider borrowers who less of their available credit as better risks.
+Keep your overall credit card balance well below your available limit otherwise your credit score will drop.

 To help build your credit history and improve your credit score, have at least one bill in your name and make a few payments on that bill before you move out on your own.
-This shows creditors, banks, and FICO that you’re a responsible client.
+This shows creditors, banks and FICO you’re a responsible client.

 Having your cell phone bill in your name may be the easiest way to establish this kind of credit history.
 Also, consider putting your car insurance and car loan, bills that are specific to you and not an entire household, in your name.
 Then, pay those bills on time and in full each month.